Josh-Voyles/affordable/home-choice-pro/docs/user_guide.md

 The amount of property tax varies depending on the location, with rates ranging from 0.31% to 1.64%.
 For example, if you own a $200,000 home in an area with a 0.5% property tax rate, your annual taxes would be $1,000.

+See [Property Taxes](https://www.tax-rates.org/taxtables/property-tax-by-state) for the specific tax rate for your state.

 ### Additional Considerations